RTESolution/rte/README.md

 p.sample(100) #generate 100 trajectories
 trajectories = p.trajectory #get the results
 ```
+Trajectories contain the position `R`, time `T` and direction `s` of each photon trajectory segment.

 ### 3D viewer
 You can plot the trajectories with a 3D viewer.
 In order to do this, make sure to install this module with the "gui" dependencies: